 Vermont regulates both daycare centers/programs and home daycare providers, and childcare providers can seek various levels of accreditation as appropriate to the type of services offered.
-There were nine licensed daycare centers/programs and 27 registered home daycare providers located in Barre City in May of 2013; the number of providers in the city fluctuates regularly, particularly the number of registered home daycare providers.
-The licensed daycare providers were reporting fewer than 20 vacancies, while the home daycare providers could have accommodated 50 additional children in total.
+There were 5 licensed daycare centers/programs and 15 registered home daycare providers located in Barre City in October of 2019; the number of providers in the city fluctuates regularly, particularly the number of registered home daycare providers.
+The licensed daycare providers can accommodate approximately 200 pre-school and school aged children were reporting fewer than 10 vacancies, while the home daycare providers could have accommodated 22 additional children out of the almost 150 available slots in total.